Interdisciplinary Studies (ID)

 ID 5080 Formation Group - 0 Hours

-Formation Group is an intentional weekly experience under the leadership of a faculty member.
-Formation Groups seek to grow together in biblical wisdom, in the grace of God, and in relationships and relational skills.
-MDiv students must register for two semesters prior to candidacy, generally the first two semesters of enrollment; MA students may register for two semesters in lieu of one PT 5090 Field Education requirement.
-Additional semesters by MDiv or non-MDiv students with or without registration are encouraged.
-Regular attendance necessary for credit, only two absences permitted.
-Credit / No Credit.
+Formation Group is an intentional formational experience under the leadership of a faculty member.
+Formation Groups seek to grow together in biblical wisdom, in the grace of God, in relationships, and in relational skills.
+See curriculum for formation group requirements for each degree.
+Additional semesters with or without registration are encouraged.
+Regular attendance necessary for credit.
+Credit/No Credit.
 Offered fall and spring.

 ID 6000 Current Topics in Interdisciplinary Studies - 1-3 Hours